 I know I’ve been on an eggnog binge (kinda) lately with all these baking with eggnog.
 In just a few weeks, there won’t be any left in the stores so I thought I take this opportunity to go crazy with it.
 Chris and I picked up a couple of bottles of aged spice rum at the Duty-free shop in Mexico.
 We added some into our eggnog last night and it tasted fantastic!
 This aged spice rum is smooth and has a very slight hint of sweetness so I thought it would be phenomenal in this Eggnog Coffee Cake.
-If you like eggnog and you like coffee cake, you’ll dig
+If you like eggnog and you like coffee cake, you’ll dig this one.

 - 1/2 cup of dark muscovado sugar